syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 ## Editing and formatting a pivot table

 A pivot table can be accessed from the **IPivotTables** interface that have the collection of pivot tables in the worksheet.
-The following code shows how to dynamically refresh the data in a pivot table.
-In prior:

-* Create the pivot table using Excel GUI.
+You can modify the pivot table format or pivot cell format using IPivotTable properties and methods.
-* Specify the named range to be the data source of the pivot table.
-* Make sure that the "Refresh on Open" option of the pivot table is selected.
-* Dynamically refresh the data in the named range.

-{% tabs %}
-{% highlight c# %}
-using (ExcelEngine excelEngine = new ExcelEngine())
-{
-  IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;
-  IWorkbook workbook = application.Workbooks.Open("PivotTable.xlsx");
-  IWorksheet pivotSheet = workbook.Worksheets[0];

-  //Change the range values that the Pivot Tables range refers to workbook.Names["PivotRange"].RefersToRange = pivotSheet.Range["A1:D27"];

-  workbook.SaveAs("PivotTable_DynamicRange.xlsx");
-}
-{% endhighlight %}

-{% highlight vb %}
-Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel application.DefaultVersion = ExcelVersion.Excel2013
-  Dim workbook As IWorkbook = application.Workbooks.Open("PivotTable.xlsx")
-  Dim pivotSheet As IWorksheet = workbook.Worksheets(0)

-  'Change the range values that the Pivot Tables range refers to workbook.Names("PivotRange").RefersToRange = pivotSheet.Range("A1:D27")

-  workbook.SaveAs("PivotTable_DynamicRange.xlsx")
-End Using
-{% endhighlight %}

-{% highlight UWP %}
-using (ExcelEngine excelEngine = new ExcelEngine())
-{
-  IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;

-  //Gets assembly
-  Assembly assembly = typeof(App).GetTypeInfo().Assembly;

-  //Gets input Excel document from embedded resource collection Stream inputStream = assembly.GetManifestResourceStream("PivotTable.PivotTable.xlsx");

-  IWorkbook workbook = await application.Workbooks.OpenAsync(inputStream);
-  IWorksheet pivotSheet = workbook.Worksheets[0];

-  //Change the range values that the Pivot Tables range refers to workbook.Names["PivotRange"].RefersToRange = pivotSheet.Range["A1:D27"];

-  //Initializes FileSavePicker
-  FileSavePicker savePicker = new FileSavePicker();
-  savePicker.SuggestedStartLocation = PickerLocationId.Desktop;
-  savePicker.SuggestedFileName = "PivotTable_DynamicRange";
-  savePicker.FileTypeChoices.Add("Excel Files", new List<string>() { ".xlsx" });

-  //Creates a storage file from FileSavePicker StorageFile storageFile = await savePicker.PickSaveFileAsync();

-  //Saves changes to the specified storage file await workbook.SaveAsAsync(storageFile);
-}
-{% endhighlight %}

-{% highlight asp.net core %}
-using (ExcelEngine excelEngine = new ExcelEngine())
-{
-  IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;
-  FileStream fileStream = new FileStream("PivotTable.xlsx", FileMode.Open, FileAccess.Read);
-  IWorkbook workbook = application.Workbooks.Open(fileStream);
-  IWorksheet pivotSheet = workbook.Worksheets[0];

-  //Change the range values that the Pivot Tables range refers to workbook.Names["PivotRange"].RefersToRange = pivotSheet.Range["A1:D27"];

-  string fileName = "PivotTable_DynamicRange.xlsx";
-  //Saving the workbook as stream
-  FileStream stream = new FileStream(fileName, FileMode.Create, FileAccess.ReadWrite);
-  workbook.SaveAs(stream);
-  stream.Dispose();
-}
-{% endhighlight %}

-{% highlight Xamarin %}
-using (ExcelEngine excelEngine = new ExcelEngine())
-{
-  IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;

-  //Gets assembly
-  Assembly assembly = typeof(App).GetTypeInfo().Assembly;

-  //Gets input Excel document from embedded resource collection Stream inputStream = assembly.GetManifestResourceStream("PivotTable.PivotTable.xlsx");

-  IWorkbook workbook = application.Workbooks.Open(inputStream);
-  IWorksheet pivotSheet = workbook.Worksheets[0];

-  //Change the range values that the Pivot Tables range refers to workbook.Names["PivotRange"].RefersToRange = pivotSheet.Range["A1:D27"];

-  //Saving the workbook as stream
-  MemoryStream outputStream = new MemoryStream();
-  workbook.SaveAs(outputStream);

-  string fileName = "PivotTable_DynamicRange.xlsx";

-  outputStream.Position = 0;

-  //Save the document as file and view the saved document

-  //The operation in SaveAndView under Xamarin varies among Windows Phone, Android, and iOS platforms.
-Refer to the xlsio/xamarin section for respective code samples.

-  if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
-  {
-	Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().SaveAndView(fileName, "application/msexcel", outputStream);
-  }
-  else
-  {
-	Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView(fileName, "application/msexcel", outputStream);
-  }
-}
-{% endhighlight %}
-{% endtabs %}
+### Pivot Table Formatting

-XlsIO supports 85 built-in styles of Excel 2007 used to create a table with rich formatting using the PivotBuiltInStyles property as follows.
-To learn more about various built-in styles supported, refer to the **PivotBuiltInStyles** enumeration in API section.
+XlsIO supports 85 built-in styles of Microsoft Excel used to create a table with rich formatting using the PivotBuiltInStyles property as follows.
+To learn more about various built-in styles supported, refer to the PivotBuiltInStyles enumeration in API section.

+The following code snippet illustrates how to apply built-in style to pivot table

 {% tabs %}
 {% highlight c# %}